-Pillar 2 The Internal Capital Adequacy Assessment Process (ICAAP) undertaken by the Society, and the Supervisory Review and Evaluation Process (SREP) undertaken by the FSA

-Pillar 3 Disclosure of key information on risk exposures and risk management processes, as set out in this document and as required by chapter 11 of the BIPRU section of the FSA Handbook.
+Pillar 1 Minimum capital requirements, using defined formulae Pillar 2 The Internal Capital Adequacy Assessment Process (ICAAP) undertaken by the Society, and the Supervisory Review and Evaluation Process (SREP) undertaken by the FSA Pillar 3 Disclosure of key information on risk exposures and risk management processes, as set out in this document and as required by chapter 11 of the BIPRU section of the FSA Handbook.

-All figures within this document are correct at 31 March 2011 unless otherwise stated and cover the Cumberland Building Society Group, which consists of Cumberland Building Society and its trading subsidiaries (Cumberland Estate Agents Limited, Cumberland Financial Services Limited, Cumberland Property Services Limited and Cumberland Homes Limited).
+All figures within this document are correct at 31 March 2012 unless otherwise stated and cover the Cumberland Building Society Group, which consists of Cumberland Building Society and its trading subsidiaries (Cumberland Estate Agents Limited, Cumberland Financial Services Limited, Cumberland Property Services Limited and Cumberland Homes Limited).